 Now that our blade is parallel to our miter gauge slot next we’ll tune up your table saw by making sure the rip fence is parallel to the saw blade.
 A properly adjusted rip fence is just as important as a properly adjusted miter gauge slot.
 A misaligned rip fence will affect the quality of our cuts and can increase the chances of kickback.

 The procedure my manual describes for making the rip fence parallel to the saw blade is a little more difficult than I think it needs to be.
-Instead, I like this method I found on the Rockler Woodworking and Hardware site.
+Here’s an easy way to do it.

 We’ll start by moving our rip fence to the edge of our miter gauge slot.
 The only tools we’ll need to check the rip fence is the ones at the ends of our hands.
 That’s right, our fingers!
 Use your fingers to feel along the length of the rip fence and miter gauge slot.
 If the rip fence is flush against the miter gauge slot from front to back then our rip fence is parallel to the blade.